Stephen-Schuster/cse15l-lab-reports/lab-report-1-week-2.md

 Let's say I copied `WhereAmI.java` to the remote machine, compiled and ran it remotely with `ssh cs15lwi22ajb@ieng6.ucsd.edu "javac WhereAmI.java;java WhereAmI"` and made edits to the file *locally*.
 How many keystrokes will it take to copy those edits to `WhereAmI.java` on the server and run it with those changes?
 You only need 7 keystrokes:
+1) Click on the terminal to bring it back into focus
+2) Hit up arrow
-1) Click on the terminal to bring it back into focus 2+3) Use up arrow twice to get back to the `scp WhereAmI.java cs15lwi22ajb@ieng6.ucsd.edu:~/` command
+3) Use up arrow again to get back to the `scp WhereAmI.java cs15lwi22ajb@ieng6.ucsd.edu:~/` command
 4) Hit enter to run it
+5) Hit up arrow
-5+6) Use up arrow twice to get back to the `ssh cs15lwi22ajb@ieng6.ucsd.edu "javac WhereAmI.java;java WhereAmI"` command
+6) Use up arrow again to get back to the `ssh cs15lwi22ajb@ieng6.ucsd.edu "javac WhereAmI.java;java WhereAmI"` command
 7) Hit enter to run it

 And that's it.
 Just 7 keystrokes to copy, compile and run local changes on a remote machine.